1084-Ventures/autogensocial-agent/COMPOSER_AGENT_ARCHITECTURE.md

 # Composer Agent Architecture

-This document outlines how to design an image composer agent that collaborates with a copywriter agent to create on-brand visual assets.
+This document outlines how to design an image composer agent that creates on-brand visual assets from copywriter output.

 ## Inputs
 - **Brand document ID** – resolves fonts, colors, and logos.